haoict/messenger-no-ads/README.md

 ## Contributors

-Thank you to my friends all around the world who helped me on translation: mahmoud ahmad, Complex Assassin, Michael Basquill, BenCoro
+Thank you to my friends all around the world who helped me on translation:
+- mahmoud ahmad
+- Complex Assassin
+- Michael Basquill
+- BenCoro
+- TC@BE

 Contributions of any kind welcome!